polkadot-developers/awesome-substrate/README.md

 - [Hydra](https://github.com/Joystream/hydra) - A GraphQL framework for Substrate nodes.
 - [Jupiter](https://github.com/patractlabs/jupiter) - Testnet for smart contracts written for the FRAME Contracts pallet and ink!.
 - [Megaclite](https://github.com/patractlabs/megaclite) - Zero-knowledge tools for the Polkadot ecosystem.
+- [Metadata Portal](https://nova-wallet.github.io/metadata-portal/) - A self-hosted webpage that shows the latest metadata and chain specs for any given network.
 - [Nova Polkadot Utils](https://github.com/nova-wallet/nova-utils) - Contains static info & metadata to support client apps in Polkadot ecosystem to map it to various netowrks.
 - [Parity Signer](https://www.parity.io/signer/) - Upcycle an unused mobile phone into an air-gapped hardware wallet.
 - [Polkadot PANIC](https://github.com/SimplyVC/panic_polkadot) - Monitoring and alerting solution for Polkadot nodes by Simply VC, compatible with many Substrate chains.